BASF (record label)

 BASF was a record label that existed during the 1970s.
 The label issued thousands of recordings by artists of many genres.
-Artists who had releases on the label include, Hans Juergen Baeumler, Candlewick Green, Don Cherry, Cindy and Bert, George Duke, Freddy Breck, Ella Fitzgerald, Peter Garden, Errol Garner, Jim Hall, Don "Sugarcane" Harris, Earl "Fatha" Hines, Rudolf Kempe, Manuela, Oscar Peterson, The Dave Pike Set and many others.
+Artists who had releases on the label include, Hans Juergen Baeumler, Candlewick Green, Don Cherry, Cindy and Bert, George Duke, Freddy Breck, Ella Fitzgerald, Peter Garden, Erroll Garner, Jim Hall, Don "Sugarcane" Harris, Earl "Fatha" Hines, Rudolf Kempe, Manuela, Oscar Peterson, The Dave Pike Set and many others.

 Background

 The BASF record label was the vinyl record division of the BASF chemical group.

 During the 1970s, the label had ventured into the quadraphonic area.
 The label's quadraphonic releases included Demonstration in Quadro, Fantastic Quadro by rosse Orchester Spielen Welthits and Musik Total Erleben.

 As of April 1972, the contact for the United States was BASF Systems, Inc., Crosby Drive, Bedford, Mass.
 01730.
 And for Canada it was BASF Canada Ltd., P.O.
 Box 430, Station St. Laurent, Montreal 379, Quebec.